 Irrespective of how the deal is packaged and promoted……

-The comments on roof ventilation are based on Australian building technology, climate, geographical aspects and logic based on physical principles.
-They are not to be confused with rationale and methodology as used in wishful thinking although some aspects may seem similar.
+The comments on roof ventilation are based on Australian building technology, climate, geographical aspects and physical principles.
+They are not to be confused with wishful thinking.

 Differing circumstances, as exist in the various climatic regions in Australia, require different solutions.